GASTROINTESTINAL ISSUES

 Without enough stomach acid, your body can’t break proteins into digestible amino acids, Zellner says.
 This can create a protein deficiency, which then leads to a deficiency in vitamin B12, magnesium, and iron.
 When you don’t get enough of these nutrients, both mild and severe health issues can crop up.

 Vitamin B12, for example, needs help from stomach acid to detach from the protein that carries it.
-If it doesn’t detach, it can’t bind with other substances that carry it through your intestinal wall and into your bloodstream, Zellner says.
+If it doesn’t detach, it can’t bind with other substances that carry it through your intestinal wall and into your bloodstream, Zellner explains.

-Another common side effect of low stomach acid is heartburn.
-That slow, painful burn you feel in your chest happens when your stomach acid back flows into your esophagus.
+Another common side effect of low stomach acid is heartburn .
+That slow, painful burn you feel in your chest happens when your stomach acid backflows into your esophagus.

 Contrary to popular belief, heartburn isn’t usually caused by an acidic stomach.
 Instead, that burn is likely connected to GI symptoms caused by low stomach acid.
-As Mary Stratos, PA-C , a physician assistant at Parsley Health said previously, “Without enough of this helpful stomach acid to break down food, maldigested food gets into the GI tract and GI pathogens overgrow, perpetuating the problem.”

 How do you know if you have low stomach acid?

-Simply mix a ¼-teaspoon of regular ol’ baking soda with 4-6 ounces of water and drink on an empty stomach (like first thing in the morning).
-Start a timer as soon as you drink the baking soda water.
 “If you have sufficient levels of stomach acid, the baking soda will be converted into carbon dioxide gas, which should cause belching about three minutes after drinking,” Zellner explains.
+If you haven’t belched within five minutes, you may have low stomach acid levels.

-If you haven’t belched within five minutes, stop the timer.
-You may have low stomach acid.
-It can be helpful to work with a health coach, like those at Parsley Health , while doing this so they can help you interpret your exact results and come up with a treatment plan that’s personalized to you.
+A Parsley Health provider can help you interpret your results and come up with a treatment plan that’s personalized to you.

 How to treat low stomach acid